lambdaclass/cairo_native/docs/src/mlir_post.md

 So in short, the need to run on more diverse hardware, to incorporate programming language technology, to enable the easy use of difficult cryptographic primitives, to transport guarantees from developer tooling to execution layers, have all come together to bring about a small renaissance of language implementation in the crypto world.

-### Cairo
+### Cairo & Sierra

 [Cairo](https://github.com/starkware-libs/cairo) is a "language for creating provable programs for general computation", through the use of STARK-based validity proofs.
-If you're not coming from a cryptography background, ZKP and STARKS are too deep a rabbithole for one article spanning so many topics, but it suffices to say that STARKs enable blockchain scaling by efficiently proving the integrity of computations.
+If you're not coming from a cryptography background, ZKP and STARKS are too deep a rabbithole for one article spanning so many topics, it suffices to say that STARKs enable blockchain scaling by efficiently proving the integrity of computations.

    > STARKs (Scalable, Transparent ARgument of Knowledge) are a proof system that enables the proving and verification of computations.
 It allows processing a big computation, generating a proof for the computation’s correctness, and then verifying the proof in very few steps.
    > - [www.starknet.io](https://www.starknet.io/en/posts/engineering/starks-starkex-and-starknet)

 As Cairo matures improvements have been added, such as a linear type system implementing an ownership system similar to Rust, and an intermediate representation providing guarantees.
-Programming in Cairo is a bit different than your average von Neumann machine-based language: programs written in it run under a nondeterministic, immutable, contiguous memory model to ensure that all relevant memory has proper values, and that relevant values are not destroyed before the proof is generated.
+Programming in Cairo is a bit different than your average von Neumann machine-based language: programs written in it run under a nondeterministic, immutable, contiguous memory model to ensure that all relevant memory has proper values, and that relevant values are not destroyed before the proof is generated, i. e. all correct programs are provable.

 The Cairo compiler eventually compiles Cairo code down to a "Cairo assembly", which is what the virtual machines runs to compute results and generate traces.
-However as mentioned before, not all representations are adequate for all code properties, so Cairo introduced Sierra (**S**afe **I**nt**E**rmediate **R**ep**R**esent**A**tion).
+However as mentioned before, not all representations are adequate for all tasks, so Cairo introduced Sierra (**S**afe **I**nt**E**rmediate **R**ep**R**esent**A**tion).

+Sierra's goal is to be correct by construction, by restricting

 ### Why use MLIR in the context of Cairo?